 During 2015, we announced that our Aerospace segment was resuming production of commercial K-MAX® aircraft.
 The aircraft are being manufactured at our Jacksonville, Florida and Bloomfield, Connecticut facilities.
-In the second half of 2017, the first four aircraft from the newly reopened commercial product line were accepted by our customers.
-Delivery of at least six aircraft is anticipated during 2018.
-As of December 31, 2017 and 2016, our backlog for this program was \$4.1 million and \$13.7 million, respectively.
-During the second quarter of 2017, we announced that we will continue production of the commercial K-MAX® aircraft into 2019 at a minimum due to continued interest in the capabilities of the K-MAX®.
+The first nine helicopters from the newly reopened commercial production line were accepted by our customers through December 2018, of which five aircraft were accepted by our customers in 2018.
+We received three orders for K-MAX® aircraft during the fourth quarter of 2018, of which two were delivered during the fourth quarter and the third is expected to be delivered in the first half of 2019.
+During the fourth quarter of 2018, we announced that we will continue production of the commercial K-MAX® aircraft into 2020 at a minimum due to continued interest in the capabilities of the K-MAX®.
+As of December 31, 2018 and 2017, our backlog for this program was \$14.9 million and \$4.1 million, respectively.

 In 2015, we signed a multi-year follow-on contract with Boeing for the production of fixed trailing edge ("FTE") assemblies for the Boeing 777 and 767 commercial aircraft.
-To date, Kaman has provided more than 1,000 FTE kits and assemblies for each of the 777 and 767 programs since 1995 and 1986, respectively.
-During 2017, on average, we delivered six shipsets per month on the Boeing 777 platform and two shipsets per month on the Boeing 767 platform, which includes one shipset per month associated with a military tanker derivative of the 767.
-For 2018, we estimate deliveries on the 777 program to be three shipsets per month and on the 767 program to be two shipsets per month which includes one shipset per month associated with a military tanker derivative of the 767.
-The total contract value is estimated to be in excess of \$75 million; however, annual quantities will vary, as they are dependent upon the orders Boeing receives from its customers.
-As of December 31, 2017 and 2016, our backlog for these programs was \$14.2 million and \$20.4 million, respectively.
+To date, Kaman has provided more than 1,250 FTE kits and assemblies for each of the 777 and 767 programs since 1995 and 1986, respectively.
+During 2018, on average, we delivered three shipsets per month on the Boeing 777 platform and three shipsets per month on the Boeing 767 platform, which includes one shipset per month associated with a military tanker derivative of the 767.
+For 2019, we estimate deliveries on the 777 program to be four shipsets per month and on the 767 program to be three shipsets per month which includes one shipset per month associated with a military tanker derivative of the 767.
+The total contract value is estimated to be in excess of \$90 million; however, annual quantities will vary, as they are dependent upon the orders Boeing receives from its customers.
+As of December 31, 2018 and 2017, our backlog for these programs was \$9.3 million and \$14.2 million, respectively.